EU lawmakers to hold off from regulating blockchain for now

-LONDON The European Union should hold off for now from regulating blockchain, the technology that underpins bitcoin, an EU parliamentary committee agreed on Tuesday in the latest example of a softly-softly approach by authorities toward financial services.
+LONDON, April 26 The European Union should hold off for now from regulating blockchain, the technology that underpins the virtual currency bitcoin, EU lawmakers are set to agree on Tuesday in the latest example of a softly-softly approach by authorities.

-"We don't want pre-emptive regulation, but we do want precautionary monitoring," Jakob von Weizsaecker, a German center-left member of the European Parliament, told Reuters.
+"We don't want pre-emptive regulation, but we do want precautionary monitoring," Jakob von Weizsaecker, a German centre-left member of the European Parliament, told Reuters.

-Regulators and policymakers are keen not to stifle innovation and risk losing out in a global race to exploit such financial technology, or fintech.
+It is the latest sign of caution among regulators and lawmakers keen not to stifle innovation and risk losing out in a global race to exploit such financial technology, or fintech.

 Blockchain's proponents say it will "disrupt" finance by slashing the cost of payment transactions and settling stock trades.